 Architecture and design decisions

-Any task requiring deep codebase context
+Any task that requires deep codebase context

 Boilerplate generation for new projects and services

-Test generation — meaningful QA coverage increase
+Test generation — meaningful QA coverage expansion

 Documentation and comment writing